 Corporate cards are generally available only to larger small businesses, meaning those with at least several million dollars in annual revenue.
 A company may have to submit a federal tax ID and undergo an audit of its financials to qualify.

-Once an account has been opened, the company is responsible for paying the balance in full each billing cycle and managing spending of each cardholder.
+Once a business opens an account, it is responsible for paying the balance in full each billing cycle and managing each cardholder’s spending.
 However, it is also the company that reaps any rewards the card may include, including statement credits or travel perks.
-In the case of the One Card from Capital One, businesses earn competitive rewards up to 1.5X net purchases.

 How corporate cards differ from small business credit cards